roboconf/roboconf.github.io/en/user-guide-0.1/installing-the-messaging-server.md

 > The most simple solution is generally to put it in a public cloud infrastructure.

 RabbitMQ needs to be configured with a user and a password.
 Otherwise, client connections will be refused.
-See this page about [access control](http://www.rabbitmq.com/access-control.html) wit RabbitMQ.
+See this page about [access control](http://www.rabbitmq.com/access-control.html) with RabbitMQ.

 > You should clear the guest/guest credentials.
 > The user name and password are the one you set in the Deployment Manager's configuration.